Sign-up ends in:

 Late Release

-In addition to flexion and extension at impact, we also have to look at the rotation and release of the wrists.
+In addition to flexion and extension at impact, we must also examine the wrists’ rotation and release.

-Some golfers have a hard time feeling this proper rotation to square the clubface.
+Some golfers have difficulty feeling this proper rotation to square the clubface.

-However, if you can start your wrist rotation before the ball and kept the lead wrist flexed, your clubface will stay square through the impact zone.
+However, if you can start your wrist rotation before the ball and keep the lead wrist flexed, your clubface will stay square through the impact zone.

 In fact, the better you can get at this, the longer your clubface stays square, making it easier to hit great shots.